vishalsharma01/Image-Classification-Project/README.md

 https://sports-predictions.herokuapp.com/

 (Model is not 100% accurate and is subject to confusing images to incorrect classes.
-I will be continueing to work on this project to better improve the overall model score)
+I will be continuing to work on this project to better improve the overall model score)